-Massachusetts school districts will receive approximately $2.8 billion in state and federal pandemic relief money over the 2021–22 school year and fall 2024.
-The money is primarily in the form of federal coronavirus relief funds, and districts can spend it on a wide range of priorities in order to meet students' academic, social, emotional, and mental health needs.
+Massachusetts school districts are receiving approximately $2.8 billion in state and federal pandemic relief money between 2020 and fall 2024.
+The money is in the form of federal coronavirus relief funds, and districts can spend it on a wide range of priorities to meet students' academic, social, emotional, and mental health needs.

-The U.S. Department of Agriculture extended school meal waivers for all students across the state through the end of the 2021-22 school year.
+Massachusetts has extended universal free school meals, making National School Lunch Program meals available at no charge to all students during the 2022–23 school year.
 Families in need of food assistance can also consider applying for the Supplemental Nutrition Assistance Program (SNAP).
-SNAP outreach materials are available online in 11 languages.

 Massachusetts parents have access to high quality educational options for learners of all ages.
-These options include traditional public schools; charter, vocational/technical, and virtual schools; Early College and innovation pathways; adult education; and other programs.
+These options include traditional public schools; charter, vocational/technical, and virtual schools; adult education; and other programs.
 Learn more about your options, how to find a school, and resources for families.

 In some cases, the information you might be looking for can be found by contacting your local school district, because they know the details about your child's individual school.
-You can also visit our family webpage to access a range of topics for parents and guardians.
+You can also visit our family webpage to access information on a range of topics.

 View graphic version